neuroidss/Infundibulum-Echoes-Resonant-Artifacts/README.md

 *   **Psy-Core Modulator:** The deepest level of interaction.
 This mode creates a full bio-feedback loop.
 It continuously analyzes your body's motion and the sonic environment to synergistically evolve the audio-visuals.
 If you dance, the music intensifies.
 If you are still, it weaves intricate, ambient textures.
 It's designed to amplify your current state for a profound, immersive experience.

+> **Note for Mobile Users:** The UI can be hidden by pressing 'H' on a keyboard.
+To restore it on a touch device, **long-press the screen for two seconds, release, then tap again**.
+This gesture can be disabled in the "System & HNM" menu.

 ## Under the Hood: The Hybrid AI Brain

 The application's core is a sophisticated, multi-layered AI system that runs entirely on your device, ensuring your data remains private.